mauicv/mauicv.github.io/_posts/2020-05-25-metropolis-walks-on-graphs.md

     def __matmul__(self, other):
-        """If applying the transistion matrix class to a Walker class then select the next state at random.
+        """If applying the transition matrix class to a Walker class then select the next state at random.
-        If applying to a State class we generate a new distrbution. """
+        If applying to a State class we generate a new distribution. """

         if isinstance(other, State):
             new_state = State([s for s, _ in other.states.items()])